TQ-Ba0/ETL_Customer_Behavior/README.md

 ## Experiment:
 - ETL:
   - Output of the problem: output data has the following columns:
-      - Contract: Mã người dùng
+      - Contract: User code
-      - MovieDuration: thời lượng người dùng xem phim
+      - MovieDuration: viewing duration of movie programs
-      - SportDuration: thời lượng người dùng xem thể thao
+      - SportDuration: viewing duration of sport programs
-      - ChilDuration: thời lượng người dùng xem thiếu nhi
+      - ChilDuration: viewing duration of child programs
-      - RelaxDuration: thời lượng người dùng xem thư giãn
+      - RelaxDuration: viewing duration of Relax programs
-      - TvDuration: thời lượng người dùng xem Tv show
+      - TvDuration: viewing duration of TV programs
-      - TotalDuration :Tổng thời lượng xem các chương trình truyền hình của người dùng
+      - TotalDuration :The total viewing duration of all types of TV programs for one user.
-      - MostWatch: người dùng xem loại chương trình nào nhiều nhất
+      - MostWatch: The type of  program that the user watches the most.
-      - Tase: các loại chương trình truyền hình người dùng xem
+      - Tase: The types of  programs that the user watches.
-      - Activeness: trong 1 tháng người dùng sử dụng dịch vụ bao nhiêu ngày
+      - Activeness: The number of days the user uses the service in one month.
-      - Date: Ngày thực hiện việc ETL
+      - Date: The date when the ETL process was performed.
-- ELT: sau khi có dữ liệu trong data wareshouse, tiếp tục thực hiện ELT tới database khác trong Data warehouse.
+- ELT: After having data in the data warehouse, continue to perform ELT to another database within the Data warehouse.
      - Output of the problem: output data has the following columns:
-        - Total User: Tổng số lượng người dùng
+        - Total User:  Total number of users
-        - Total_MovieDuration: Tổng thời lượng xem 1 tháng của chương trình movie
+        - Total_MovieDuration: Total monthly viewing duration of movie programs
-        - Total_SportDuration: Tổng thời lượng xem trong 1 tháng của chương trình sport
+        - Total_SportDuration: : Total monthly viewing duration of sport programs
-        - Total_ChilDuration: Tổng thời lượng xem trong 1 tháng của chương trình child
+        - Total_ChilDuration: Total monthly viewing duration of child programs
-        - Total_RelaxDuration: Tổng thời lượng xem trong 1 tháng của chương trình Relax
+        - Total_RelaxDuration:  Total monthly viewing duration of Relax programs
-        - Total_TvDuration: Tổng thời lượng xem trong 1 tháng của chương trình TV
+        - Total_TvDuration: Total monthly viewing duration of TV programs
-        - TotalDuraion:  Tổng thời lượng xem của tất cả chương trình truyền hình trong 1 tháng
+        - TotalDuraion: Total monthly viewing duration of all programs above
 ## Technologies
   - Programing language: Python(pyspark), SQL
   - Data Lake: Hadoop HDFS
-  - Data Wareshouse: MySQL
+  - Data Warehouse: MySQL
   - Data Visualization: Tableau

 ## Dasboard